DDB Worldwide: Establishment of DDB Worldwide (1982–2006)

 Upon Bernbach's death in 1982, the firm's earnings fell to $1.7 million with some clients and top talent leaving.
-It had worldwide billings of $1.67 billion with 54 offices in 19 countries and 3,400 employees by 1986.
+It had worldwide billings of $1.67 billion, with 54 offices in 19 countries and 3,400 employees by 1986.

 The trend of hostile takeovers of public companies during the 1980s caused the firm to merge its worldwide operations with Chicago-based Needham Harper to become DDB Needham.
 That same year, the owners of Doyle Dane Bernbach, Needham Harper and BBDO agreed to merge their shareholdings to form the Omnicom Group as a United States-listed holding company, becoming the world's largest global advertising agency group at the time.
 It is referred to as the "Big-Bang" merger in direct response to competitive threats from other large advertising agency conglomerates.
 Keith L. Reinhard, who was previously at Needham Harper, became president and CEO of the merged DDB Needham.
-Reinhard reinvested in Bernbach's writings about advertising and the agency shifted its methods to relevancy, originality and impact for clients.
+Reinhard reinvested in Bernbach's writings about advertising and the agency shifted its methods to relevancy, originality, and impact for clients.
 By 1987, the firm's earnings were $358.5 million with $2.6 billion in billings.

 DDB Needham executives were among the fatalities in a whitewater rafting accident along the Chilko River in British Columbia, Canada in 1987.
 Its United States president Al Wolfe had planned the whitewater rafting excursion.
-This was loosely portrayed in the film White Mile.
+This was loosely portrayed in the 1994 television film White Mile.

-By 1989, DDB Needham was the leading United States advertising agency in newspaper media billings.
-The firm started to guarantee the results of its advertising in 1990 which was questioned by the industry as compensation for campaigns was tied to clients meeting sales goals.
-It dropped from the third-largest to sixth-largest agency in the United States in 1993 with $229 million in earnings on $1.9 billion in billings.
+By 1989, DDB Needham was the leading American advertising agency in newspaper media billings.
+The firm started to guarantee the results of its advertising in 1990, which was questioned by the industry as compensation for campaigns was tied to clients meeting sales goals.
+In 1993, it dropped from the third to sixth largest agency in the US, with $229 million in earnings on $1.9 billion in billings.
 Billings grew in 1994 after the firm moved forward with a plan to centralize its media buying opening a branch called USA Media.
-DDB Canada opened in Vancouver in 1998 where Frank Palmer became its CEO after merging his own company Palmer Jarvis into DDB Worldwide.
+DDB Canada opened in Vancouver in 1998, where Frank Palmer became its CEO after merging his own company Palmer Jarvis into DDB Worldwide.
 In 1999, DDB dropped Needham from its name on its fifty-year anniversary and became officially known as DDB Worldwide, a process that had started five years earlier.
-That same year, Reinhard became the firm's chairman with Ken Kaess taking over as president, later becoming the global CEO from 2001 to 2006.
+That same year, Reinhard became the firm's chairman, with Ken Kaess taking over as president, later becoming the global CEO from 2001 to 2006.

 Since its foundation, DDB has been credited with staffing people of diverse ethnic backgrounds who found themselves unwelcome at other agencies.
-The firm hired Phyllis Robinson, the first female copywriter chief in United States history, amongst its initial team of 13.
-It uses a talent acquisition strategy known as "no duplicates" to look for professional, socio-economic and cultural diversity in employees to boost creativity.
+The firm hired Phyllis Robinson, the first female copywriter chief in American history, amongst its initial team of 13.
+It used a talent acquisition strategy known as "no duplicates" to look for professional, socio-economic and cultural diversity in employees to boost creativity.